-Serge de Bolotoff was born in Bulgaria 1888, he died in 1955.
+Serge de Bolotoff was born in Bulgaria 1888 and died in 1955.
 He claimed to be the fifth man to have flown an aeroplane and was an aviation pioneer (up to about 1919), who had ambitions to win the Daily Mail competition to be the first person to cross the English Channel.
-He was active in his field and argued in The Times, 21 Dec 1908, against Sir Henry Maxim's claims that aeroplanes could be used by an invading force (he argued they could not but had the potential to be deadly in other ways).
+He was active in his field and argued in The Times, 21st December 1908, against Sir Henry Maxim's claims that aeroplanes could be used by an invading force (he argued they could not but had the potential to be deadly in other ways).
 In 1906 he designed a combined clutch and gear lever for automobiles, probably the first in a long line of engineering inventions.

 He came to the UK with his mother, Maria the Princess Wiasemsky, and family, including his brother George with whom he went into business.
 It was through her that funds were secured to support the building of de Bolotoff's competition triplane in France - first flight at Châlons.